laravel-enso/documentation/docs/packages/vue-datatable.md

 For the data editor functionality (N/A), separate requests will be used.

 Note: In order to make the above requests, named routes are required.

-### Configurable huge result set management
-When you have huge result sets, the table component will take longer to respond to the user input.
-In order to improve the user experience, when we have more results than the limit set in the configuration (in the `fullInfoRecordLimit` key), the back-end builder no longer computes the number filtered and any totals for that table.

-However, a blue information icon becomes available in the list of table buttons, that allows the user to request this computed information.

-Since this is an extreme case with tables this big and is a seldom situation, the configuration for the limit is global.

 ### Configuration
 The package comes with with a publishable configuration file which you may update in order to fit your